 Billing Solutions provides medical billing services for behavioral healthcare practices.

 With the global pandemic of COVID-19, many of your providers may have began utilizing telehealth services to accommodate your client care and their mental health well-being.
 It should be noted that while you all are HIPAA healthcare providers, the technology you decided to use for your remote communications and the way in which they are used may not be compliant with HIPAA regulations.

 During COVID-19, a health care provider was allowed to utilize any audio or visual communication technology in connection to the good faith provision of telehealth during a national public health emergency without the Office of Civil Rights (OCR) at the Department of Health and Human Services (HHS) issuing a penalty for noncompliance with HIPAA rules.
 However, post-COVID-19, it would be wise for the clinicians who decide to move forward in their practice with behavioral telehealth being a permanent fixture of virtual care, to conduct a security risk analysis and to enter into a business associate agreement (BAA) with platforms that are compliant with HIPAA regulations.

 Public Facing Platforms Non-Compliant with HIPAA Rules

 HIPPA regulations safeguard the people’s privacy, therefore, public facing platforms are non-compliant with HIPAA rules and regulations as they allow wide access to the communication.
-Therefore, when a clinician is communicating with their client via telehealth they should not use these public platforms to provide individualized patient advice:
+Therefore, when a clinician is communicating with their client via telehealth they should not use public platforms to provide individualized patient advice.

 HIPAA Compliant Platforms for Telehealth